 - a) Although the creation of earmarked reserves does not form part of the CIES, they are included to ensure that the General Fund expenditure reconciles back to the CIES. - b) The depreciation and impairment charge reflects the notional consumption of assets during the year, including revaluation losses and the reversal of any prior year valuation losses and impairments. - c) REFCUS relates to the installation of free smoke alarms to households in Merseyside that under proper accounting practice should be defined as revenue but which statute allows the Authority to fund from capital. - d) Pension costs in the CIES reflect IAS 19 and therefore include movements in the pension fund valuations and pension contributions received in the year.
-Note 40 in the Financial Statements provides further details of movements in the pension funds during the year. - e) The other technical accounting adjustment incorporates the adjustments made in relation to council tax indebtedness between the billing authorities and the Authority, and, the value of employee benefits accrued in the year but not taken (leave carried forward). - f) Statute requires that certain expenses are charged to the General Fund that are not considered to be proper accounting charges in accordance with the Code.
+Note 40 in the Financial Statements provides further details of movements in the pension funds during the year. - e) The other technical accounting adjustment incorporates the adjustments made in relation to council tax indebtedness between the billing authorities and the Authority, and, the value of employee benefits accrued in the year but not taken (leave carried forward).
+It also includes timing differences for premiums and discounts over the unexpired life of the loans refinanced. - f) Statute requires that certain expenses are charged to the General Fund that are not considered to be proper accounting charges in accordance with the Code.
 These are therefore not shown in the CIES.
 The unitary charge payments associated with the PFI contract are shown as fully charged to revenue in the General Fund but in the CIES they are broken up into the relevant revenue, capital and interest notional elements.
 The removal of capital financing charges relates to costs associated with; interest payments on loans and the Minimum Revenue Provision (which is the amount set aside from revenue to repay debt); the direct revenue financing of capital expenditure (CERA).